Michigan water activist, 6 others win environmental prize - Philly

 The prize was created in 1989 by the late San Francisco philanthropists Richard and Rhoda Goldman.
 Winners are selected from nominations made by environmental organizations and others.
 The prize carries a $200,000 award.

-Walters now lives in Virginia but regularly returns to Flint, where thousands of home water lines are being replaced due to the lead crisis.
+In Flint, thousands of home water lines are being replaced due to the lead crisis.
 The city's water quality has improved since it stopped using the Flint River as its source after 18 months, although there are many concerns about lead that was ingested, especially by children.

 The other winners are: